grace-notes/grace-notes/_topics/beatitudes.md

 Psalm 30:10-12

-* “_Hear, O Lord, and be gracious to me; O lord, be my helper._”
+> “Hear, O Lord, and be gracious to me; O lord, be my helper.”

-* “_You have turned for me my mourning into dancing; You have loosed my sackcloth and girded me with gladness._”
+> “You have turned for me my mourning into dancing; You have loosed my sackcloth and girded me with gladness.”

-* “_That my soul may sing praise to You, and not be silent.
-O Lord my God, I will give thanks to You forever._”
+> “That my soul may sing praise to You, and not be silent.
+O Lord my God, I will give thanks to You forever.”

 Psalm 38:1-8

-* “_O Lord rebuke me not in Your wrath; and chasten me not in Your burning anger._”
+> “O Lord rebuke me not in Your wrath; and chasten me not in Your burning anger.”

-* “_For Your arrows have sunk deep into me, and Your hand has pressed down on me._”
+> “For Your arrows have sunk deep into me, and Your hand has pressed down on me.”

-* “_There is no soundness in my flesh because of Your indignation; there is no health in my bones because of my sin._”
+> “There is no soundness in my flesh because of Your indignation; there is no health in my bones because of my sin.”

-* “_For my iniquities are gone over my head; as a heavy burden the weigh too much for me._”
+> “For my iniquities are gone over my head; as a heavy burden the weigh too much for me.”

-* “_My wounds grow foul and fester because of my folly._”
+> “My wounds grow foul and fester because of my folly.”

-* “_I am bent over and greatly bowed down; I go mourning all day long._”
+> “I am bent over and greatly bowed down; I go mourning all day long.”

-* “_For my loins are filled with burning; and there is no soundness in my flesh._”
+> “For my loins are filled with burning; and there is no soundness in my flesh.”

-* “_I am benumbed and badly crushed; I groan because of the agitation of my heart._"
+> “I am benumbed and badly crushed; I groan because of the agitation of my heart."

 Isaiah 61:1-3 connects mourning and the atonement,

-* “_The Spirit of the Lord God is upon me, because the Lord has anointed me to bring good news to the afflicted; He has sent me to bind up the brokenhearted, to proclaim liberty to captives, and freedom to prisoners;_”
+> “The Spirit of the Lord God is upon me, because the Lord has anointed me to bring good news to the afflicted; He has sent me to bind up the brokenhearted, to proclaim liberty to captives, and freedom to prisoners;”

-* “_to proclaim the favorable year of the Lord, and the day of vengeance of our God; to comfort all who mourn,_”
+> “to proclaim the favorable year of the Lord, and the day of vengeance of our God; to comfort all who mourn,”

-* “_to grant those who mourn in Zion, giving them a garland instead of ashes, the oil of gladness instead of mourning, the mantle of praise instead of a spirit of fainting.
-So they will be called oaks of righteousness, the planting of the lord, that He may be glorified._"
+> “to grant those who mourn in Zion, giving them a garland instead of ashes, the oil of gladness instead of mourning, the mantle of praise instead of a spirit of fainting.
+So they will be called oaks of righteousness, the planting of the lord, that He may be glorified."

 2 Corinthians 7:9-13 makes a very direct connection between sin and grief.
 This passage seems almost as if Paul intended to clarify our beatitude.

-* “I now rejoice, not that you were made sorrowful, but that you were made sorrowful to the point of repentance; for you were made sorrowful according to the will God, in order that you might not suffer loss in anything through us.”
+> “I now rejoice, not that you were made sorrowful, but that you were made sorrowful to the point of repentance; for you were made sorrowful according to the will God, in order that you might not suffer loss in anything through us.”

-* “_For the sorrow that is according to the will of God produces a repentance without regret, leading to salvation; but the sorrow of the world produces death._”
+> “For the sorrow that is according to the will of God produces a repentance without regret, leading to salvation; but the sorrow of the world produces death.”

-* “_For behold what earnestness this very thing, this godly sorrow, has produced in you:  what vindication of yourselves, what indignation, what fear, what longing, what zeal, what avenging of wrong!
-In everything you demonstrated yourselves to be innocent in the matter._”
+> “For behold what earnestness this very thing, this godly sorrow, has produced in you:  what vindication of yourselves, what indignation, what fear, what longing, what zeal, what avenging of wrong!
+In everything you demonstrated yourselves to be innocent in the matter.”

-* “_So although I wrote to you it was not for the sake of the offender, nor for the sake of the one offended, but that your earnestness on our behalf might be made known to you in the sight of God.
-For this reason we have been comforted._"
+> “So although I wrote to you it was not for the sake of the offender, nor for the sake of the one offended, but that your earnestness on our behalf might be made known to you in the sight of God.
+For this reason we have been comforted."

 Conclusion: